pulumi/docs/content/blog/adopting-existing-cloud-resources-into-pulumi/index.md

         }
 ```

-Since the resources are now under management of Pulumi, we can navigate over to the Pulumi Console to see our resources:
+Since the resources are now being managed by Pulumi, we can use the Pulumi Console to see our resources:

 ![The Pulumi Console stack resources page](./console.png)